Filizten Hanım: Life

 Filizten Hanım was born in 1861 or 1862.
-At Istanbul her name according to the custom of the Ottoman court was changed Filizten.
-She was medium-tall, had blonde hair, was somewhat heavy, and was incomparably beautiful.
+At Istanbul her name, according to the custom of the Ottoman court, was changed to Filizten.
+She was of medium height, had blonde hair, was somewhat heavy, and was incomparably beautiful.

 Filizten was appointed a "Duty Kalfa", after Murad's accession to the throne on 30 May 1876, after the deposition of his uncle Sultan Abdulaziz.
 After reigning for three months, he was deposed on 30 August 1876, due to mental instability and was imprisoned in the Çırağan Palace.
 Filizten was chosen to serve at Çırağan Palace, where she became Murad's last consort.
 She married Murad after 1883.
 However, Murad's physical and mental condition had now deteriorated and the marriage was never consummated.
 She was widowed at Murad's death in 1904, after which her ordeal in the Çırağan Palace came to an end.
 Filizten accused his daughter Hatice Sultan of Murad's death.
-The princess was involved in a major scandal at the time, and according to Filizten, the shame and pain of her favorite daughter's behavior had led to Murad's, already seriously ill, death.
+The princess was involved in a major scandal at the time, and according to Filizten, the shame and pain of her favorite daughter's behavior had led to Murad, who was already seriously ill, dying.

 Death

 After Murad's death she was sent to Bursa with his consorts Gevherriz Hanım, Nevdürr Hanım and Remzşinas Hanım.
 She returned to Istanbul in 1914.

-At the exile of the imperial family in March 1924, Filizten as being the adjunct member of the family decided to stay in Istanbul, where she died in around 1945.
+At the exile of the imperial family in March 1924, Filizten as being the adjunct member of the family decided to stay in Istanbul, where she died around 1945.